neo-project/docs/docs/en-us/exchange/transaction.md

 `"params":[script hash, address from, address to, amount]`

-For example, to send 1 RPX from AKibPRzkoZpHnPkF6qvuW2Q4hG9gKBwGpR to  AVECC4AcGXfDjm7cGmfGuxVRGTu6FxoQ7h, construct a JSON file as follows and send it to RPC server.
+For example, to send 10 NEO from NeHNBbeLNtiCEeaFQ6tLLpXkr5Xw6esKnV to  NQbqLCGg3iZRVp89HefRzCtiuvw11se3SK, construct a JSON file as follows and send it to RPC server.

 Request body: